 IAS 32, Financial Instruments: Presentation, requires that if all the criteria under paragraph 16A are met, the units (which are puttable instruments) should be classified as equity or if they do not meet all the conditions, they should be classified as financial liabilities.
-The Fund's units meet all the criteria outlined in IAS 32 paragraph 16A for classification as equity and therefore have been classified as equity on transition to IFRS.
+The Fund's units meet the definition of IAS 32 paragraph 16A to be classified as equity.